enso-org/enso/doc/design/syntax/syntax.md

 <!-- #### On the Semantics of Standalone Implementations
 Standalone implementations allow for limited extension methods on types.
-The interface methods implemented for a type in the standalone definition can be used like any other method on a Enso type.
+The interface methods implemented for a type in the standalone definition can be used like any other method on an Enso type.

 #### Overlapping Interface Implementations
 Sometimes it is beneficial to allow interfaces to overlap in one or more of